zer0problem/zer0problem/index.markdown

 Made the game engine used in project 6 and onwards.

 for project 6 it supported
-* PBR rendering (see other things, everyone did this, nothing special)
+* PBR rendering (everyone did this, nothing special)
 * instancing
 * deferred and forward rendering
 * skeletal animations